- Written by Dr.Mehmet Demircioglu

 That is not a device decision.
 That is a surgeon decision.

 In a careful plan, some areas may need strong density, while other areas need softer coverage.
-The goal is not to win a graft number contest.
-The goal is to create the most natural improvement with the least waste of donor hair.
+I am not trying to win a graft number contest.
+The purpose is to create the most natural improvement with the least waste of donor hair.

 One red flag is when the clinic cannot clearly explain who does each surgical step.
-If the answer is vague, or if the doctor appears mainly in the marketing material but not in the actual operation, you should slow down.
+If the answer stays vague, or if the doctor appears mainly in the marketing material but not in the actual operation, slow down.

-Another red flag is when the clinic promises a perfect result because of one method.
-No honest surgeon can promise perfection from DHI, FUE, Sapphire, robotics, or any other tool.
+Another red flag is when the clinic promises a flawless result because of one method.
+No ethical surgeon can promise that from DHI, FUE, Sapphire, robotics, or any other tool.

 You should also be careful when the clinic pushes a very large graft number without explaining donor limits.
 A high graft count can sound impressive, but it may also mean unnecessary trauma, poor graft survival, or visible thinning in the donor area later.